micmejia/bible-dump/AMPC/Acts/Acts 15.md

-So, being [^a]fitted out _and_ sent on their way by the church, they went through both Phoenicia and Samaria telling of the conversion of the Gentiles (the heathen), and they caused great rejoicing among all the brethren.
+So, being fitted out _and_ sent on their way by the church, they went through both Phoenicia and Samaria telling of the conversion of the Gentiles (the heathen), and they caused great rejoicing among all the brethren.